m-rozbitska/repo_new/README.md

-# пHello everybody, except russians)
+# Hello everybody, except russians)
+## So, a little bit information